sez11a/liferay-docs/discover/portal/articles/120-search/07-multilanguage-search.markdown

 - At search time, any matching results (with any locale appended) can be returned.

+Categories:

+- The `name` and `description` fields support fully localized search.

+- At search time, any matching results (with any locale appended) can be returned.

 Document Library File Entries:

 - The `content` field (which contains the content of an uploaded file) supports